carlosrcoelho/new-lg-docs/docs/jina-deployment.md

-# Deploy Langflow on Jina AI Cloud
+# Deploy on Jina AI Cloud

 Langflow integrates with langchain-serve to provide a one-command deployment to [Jina AI Cloud](https://github.com/jina-ai/langchain-serve).